 - Home Price: $492,300 median purchase price; $827 median monthly rent

-Located just 90 minutes from Portland, Cannon Beach is one of the best beach cities in the U.S. Known for its four-mile stretch of beach along the Oregon coast, this gorgeous spot has been featured in movies like The Goonies and Twilight.
-Because of this fame, Cannon Beach is booming with visitors coming to take pictures of the iconic Haystack Rock and the puffins that inhabit it, making tourism a major contributor to the area’s economy.
-But these tourist-friendly spots aren’t the only reason why this beach city is so popular.
-Another major draw is the variety of homes in Cannon Beach.
-From quaint cottages and seaside cabins to spacious contemporary estates, you can find the perfect home for your needs within walking distance of all the food and fun this top beach town has to offer!
+Located just 90 minutes from Portland, Cannon Beach is one of the best beach cities in the U.S. Known for its four-mile stretch of beach along the Oregon coast, this West Coast town has been featured in movies like The Goonies and Twilight.
+Because of its fame, Cannon Beach is booming with visitors coming to take pictures of the iconic Haystack Rock and the puffins that inhabit it, making tourism a major contributor to the area’s economy.
+Cannon Beach is also home to singing sand, a rare phenomenon that adds to the city’s natural landscape and makes it one of the most unique and best beaches in Oregon!
+And the variety of homes in Cannon Beach, like quaint cottages, seaside cabins, and spacious contemporary estates, are perfect for an assortment of house hunters hoping to be within walking distance of all the food and fun this top beach town has to offer.

 Things to Do in Cannon Beach

 Travel back in time to learn the history of Cannon Beach and how it came to be at the Cannon Beach History Center & Museum.
 Browse through vases, beads, and bowls all made from colorful blown glass at Icefire Glassworks.
 Pack a lunch and take a hike through some of the world’s tallest trees at Ecola State Park.
 Walk through sea caves at low tide to see a small waterfall at Hug Point.
+Don’t miss the colorful displays of original Pacific Northwest art this beach town has to offer at DragonFire Gallery.
 Have a hearty brunch filled with Tilly poached eggs, Fiesta omelettes, or Oatmeal Waffles at Lazy Susan Cafe.
 Indulge in Crab Fritters, Cajun Mac and Cheese, or Honey Coconut Prawns at Castaways.
+Stop by Public Coast Brewing Co. for a variety of libations like the ’67 Blonde Ale, Oswald IPA, and Peanut Butter & Jealous Milk Stout.
 Or feast on Fish and Chip baskets or a bowl of creamy Clam Chowder at local hot spot Tom’s.

 Cape May, NJ